jekyll/jekyll/docs/_docs/step-by-step/01-setup.md

 ---
 Welcome to Jekyll's step-by-step tutorial.
-The goal of this tutorial is to take you from having some front end web development experience to building your first Jekyll site.
+The goal of this tutorial is to take you from having some front end web development experience to building your first Jekyll site from scratch — not relying on the default gem-based theme.
 Let's get into it!

 ## Installation